SKA (hockey club). History How the hockey team ska stands for

 • Anton Belov.

-Good performance in the past marked the defenders of the first two links.
-Vyacheslav Voinov scored 37 points in the goal + pass system, Anton Belov - 27, Yegor Yakovlev - 21.
-Obviously, the army team will not experience problems with supporting the attack during the match and when playing extra.
-In addition, when defending their own goals, the defenders show a good game, because last season 112 goals were missed in 60 fights (less than 2 per match).
-Only CSKA Moscow, which took the puck out of its own net 104 times, can boast of a smaller indicator.
+The defenders of the first two lines showed good results in the past.
+Vyacheslav Voynov scored 37 points using the goal+pass system, Anton Belov – 27, Egor Yakovlev – 21.
+Obviously, the army team will not have any problems supporting the attack during the match and when playing too much.
+In addition, when defending their own goal, the defenders show a good game, because last season they conceded 112 goals in 60 matches (less than 2 per match).
+Only CSKA Moscow can boast of a lower figure, which took the puck out of its own net 104 times.

-In general, the SKA defense does not need to be strengthened: here are some of the best hockey players in the world who know their stuff and can improve in the playoff series.
+In general, SKA’s defense does not need to be strengthened: it has some of the best hockey players in the world who know their job and can improve in the playoff series.
 The team's head coach Oleg Znark has a huge choice, so it is possible that a number of young players will go to the SKA-Neva farm club, which plays in the VHL.

-After the departure of Shipachyov and Dadonov, a gap appeared in the attack of the first and second links.
-A number of new players are called upon to fill the attacking potential of the team.
-In the summer transfer window, the SKA roster for the 2017-2018 season was replenished with: Viktor Komarov (Lada), Danila Kvartalnov (CSKA), Sergey Kalinin (Toronto, NHL), Maxim Karpov (Dynamo Moscow) ).
-Also on offense will be:
+After Shipachev and Dadonov left, a gap appeared in the attack of the first and second links.
+A number of new players are called upon to fill the team's attacking potential.
+During the summer transfer window, the roster of HC SKA for the 2017-2018 season was replenished with: Viktor Komarov (Lada), Danila Kvartalnov (CSKA), Sergei Kalinin (Toronto, NHL), Maxim Karpov (Dynamo Moscow) ).
+Also in attack will be:

 • Jarno Koskeranta;